 I spent my life growing up in a more rural setting.
 I loved living on several acres of land, allowing my puppy free reign to run all day, chase squirrels and whatever else she wanted to do.
 I loved the feeling of freedom too.
 That was until I recently had to move to the big city for my career.
 I knew this would be a rough transition for myself, but it was also a rough transition for my dog.
 This is why I want to share some tips with you to make city living more enjoyable for your dog, especially if she’s used to country living.
 It’s important to find a veterinarian both you and your dog like and the city also features more pet stores for treats and doggy rewards.
-Finding pet care coupons for a trim and nail clipping appointment is a lot easier in the city too.

 Go for Walks